Collecting Antique & Vintage Chintz Tea Cups

 The Charm of Antique Tea Cups

 We recently acquired an original Royal Winton Beeston Chintz Tea Cup for our store's vintage and antique chintz collection.
 It was so strikingly beautiful!
-I never cease to be amazed at the skill and the artistry of those long ago hands that created such charming pieces.
-And with each new tea cup I find myself wondering...what have they been witness to?
-What joys celebrated?
-What sorrows comforted?
+I never cease to be amazed at the skill and the artistry of those long-ago hands that created such charming pieces.
+And with each new teacup, I find myself wondering: What have they been witness to?
+What joys were celebrated?
+What sorrows were comforted?
 What frustrations soothed?
 What would they say if they could talk?

-2. Don't collect for value or profit.
-Chintz tea cups or anything vintage are like fine art.
+- Don't collect for value or profit.
+Chintz teacups or anything vintage are like fine art.
 It will only be as valuable as the consumer demand for it.
-A tea cup purchased for little money may never be worth much except to you or it may someday be valuable to collectors.
-Conversely, a tea cup in high demand and highly priced may eventually lose value if the demand for it goes down.
+A teacup purchased for little money may never be worth much except to you or it may someday be valuable to collectors.
+Conversely, a teacup in high demand and highly priced may eventually lose value if the demand for it goes down.
 So again, buy what you love.

-3. Finally, make memories with your collection.
-It's easy with tea cups!
+- Finally, make memories with your collection.
+It's easy with teacups!
 Make sure you have tea parties with your collection: big, small or even just you.
-Celebrate joys, comfort sorrows, sooth frustrations, share your life and enjoy your tea cups.
+Celebrate joys, comfort sorrows, sooth frustrations, share your life and enjoy your teacups.

 I also recommend the .
-This is a comprehensive reference on chintz patterns, shapes and rough dates of production.
-Extremely helpful and lovely to browse!
+This is a comprehensive reference on chintz patterns, shapes, and rough dates of production.
+It's extremely helpful and lovely to browse!
 It also includes a list of resources for further research.
 Shelley Chintz Reference Book

 A Note on Collecting Antique & Vintage Chintz Tea Cups on eBay

-If you already have a collection or you're looking to start one, eBay is the universal garage sale and a good place to look.
+If you already have a collection or you're looking to start one, eBay is a universal garage sale and a good place to look.
 It can be a great resource for adding to your collection, but you can end up with both good deals and duds.
-Know what you're purchasing, be careful who you buy from.
+Know what you're purchasing and be careful who you buy from.